sanazkeshvari/Papers/SDLR/README.md

 # Files of SDLR

-ListSD: This file is the loss function that can add to file of model folder in AArank method in <link src="https://github.com/allegro/allRank">
+ListSD: This file is the loss function that can add to file of model folder in Allrank method in "https://github.com/allegro/allRank"